 A genetic difference in which two copies of a gene or chromosome come from the same parent, instead of one copy coming from each parent.

-A change in the standard "spelling" of a gene.
 Genetic variants may result in serious health problems or be “silent” with no negative health effects.